bwrrp/slimdom.js/README.md

 Some DOM API's, such as the `DocumentFragment` constructor, require the presence of a global document, for instance to set their initial `ownerDocument` property.
 In these cases, slimdom will use the instance exposed through `slimdom.document`.
 Although you could mutate this document, it is recommended to always create your own documents (using the `Document` constructor) to avoid conflicts with other code using slimdom in your application.

 When using a `Range`, make sure to call `detach` when you don't need it anymore.
-As we do not have a way to detect when a Range is no longer used, this library needs to be notified when it can stop updating the range for mutations to the surrounding nodes.
+Unless you are only targeting environments that implement the WeakRef proposal, we do not have a way to detect when we can stop updating the range for mutations to the surrounding nodes.
+In environments that support WeakRef, calling detach is optional.

 ## Features and limitations